miso-lims/miso-lims/docs/user_manual/boxes.md

 {% include userman-heading.md section=page.section sub=sub title="Discarding All Items from a Box" %}

 It is possible to discard all of the items from a box in a single operation.
 To do this, go to the Edit Box page by clicking on the box name in the Boxes list page.
-The Contents section header has an Options menu on the far right of the header; hover over it to reveal the menu, and click "Discard All Contents".
+The Contents section heading has an Options menu on the far right of the header; hover over it to reveal the menu, and click "Discard All Contents".
 In the Discard All Contents dialog box that appears, click "Discard" to continue discarding all items from the box.
 The page will refresh and the box will be empty.